maxdotio/node-mighty-qdrant-starter/README.md

 You'll need docker and a recent version of node.js (tested on v16).

-N.B. there is zero Python required!
+There is zero Python required!
 The entire stack runs on Node and Rust technologies, and is very lightweight and fast.

+_The project has been tested and works well on Linux and Mac Intel.
+Mac M1 support is in development._

 ## Installation